Click on the Pet Portal Log-in to register. Then you’ll be able to enjoy the convenient benefits such as:

-We want all the pet owners at the University of Alabama to know that we are just a block off of University Blvd a few miles East of campus!
+All pet owners at the University of Alabama should note that we are just a block off of University Blvd a few miles East of campus!
 We are very conveniently located.
-In fact, we are less than 3 miles East of Denny Stadium!
-We are less than 3 miles from The University Arboretum, the VA Hospital, Snow Hinton Park, Cottondale, and the Five Points Shopping Center.
-This really makes it easy for anyone living on campus, midtown, or in the Woodland Hills/VA Hospital area to reach us within minutes.
+In fact, we are less than 3 miles East of Bryant-Denny Stadium!
+We are also less than 3 miles from The University Arboretum, the VA Hospital, Snow Hinton Park, Cottondale, and the Five Points Shopping Center.
+This really makes it easy for anyone living on campus, midtown, or in the Woodland Hills/VA Hospital area to reach within minutes.

 As an added convenience to our customers, we have an online store where you can buy all of your flea, tick, and heartworm medicines, as well as special diet foods, pain/inflammation tablets, skin care products, ear solutions and many more items, all at very competitive prices to help you save money.